orsifacundo/sap-c02-exam/README.md

 - For usage with VPCe then the conditions aws:SourceVpc and aws:SourceVpce are used.
 Otherwise aws:SourceIP is used for public internet.

+#### Replication

+- You can use Amazon S3 event notifications to track replication objects.
+Amazon EventBridge does not support receiving S3 object replication events.

+- S3 RTC replicates most objects that you upload to Amazon S3 in seconds and 99.99 percent of those objects within 15 minutes.

+-

 #### Access Points

 - Has a Policy similar to a Bucket Policy.